asanaullah/coldpress/README.md

 ### Launch discovery tasks and experiments
 The Coldpress API listens for POST requests on port 50000.
 The body must be JSON with a command key.

-1. Discover network on `Node 0`.
+#### 1. Discover the network configuration on "Node 0".
 This always launches a job on the `Job 0` queue .
 ```bash
 curl -X POST http://127.0.0.1:50000/ \
      -H "Content-Type: application/json" \